Links on Android Authority may earn us a commission. Learn more.

 How long does the battery last?

-No matter how you stream your music — be it over aptX or SBC — you should remember that true wireless earbud batteries aren’t built to last.
-Unless you’re actively using the earbuds they’re always in the case, which speeds up the battery degradation process.
-You’ve probably noticed this with your smartphone after you’ve had it for a few years: it just doesn’t hold a charge like it used to.
+You’ve probably noticed this kind of degradation with your smartphone after you’ve had it for a few years: it just doesn’t hold a charge like it used to.
 The same thing happens to your true wireless earbuds, but at a much faster rate since the battery cells are so small.

 How do the Microsoft Surface Earbuds sound?